JonBrommer/Variances-from-Random-Regression/README.md

 Input is either the vvp matrix itself (Hessian) or an AsReml file and a vector indicating the position of the relevant vvp elements

 K - the covariance matrix of random effect for elevation (intercept) and slope.
-These random effects are here assumed to be polynomials (a + b*x)
+These random effects are here assumed to be polynomials (a + b*x).
+The vvp matrix denotes the variances and covariances associated with the estimated Random Regression covariance matrix.

 phi - the covariate which *must* be scaled in the same way as in the analysis.
 Note that your software may internally scale this.
 AsReml will have the minimal value of the covariate as -1 and the mean of the set of observed covariate values as 0.
 Thus, if your covariate has values 0, 1, 2 (each of which may occur different times in your data); AsReml will scale these to -1, 0, 1.
 Again, other softare will do this differently.
 R, for example, does not change the scaling.